3DOM-FBK/deep-image-matching/README.md

 Want to run on your images? ➡️ [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/3DOM-FBK/deep-image-matching/blob/master/notebooks/colab_run_from_bash_custom_images.ipynb)

 DIM can also be utilized as a library instead of being executed through the Command Line Interface (refer to the `Usage Instructions`).

-For an illustrative example, please see `notebooks/sfm_pipeline.ipynb`.
+For quick examples, see:

+- `demo.py` - Simple script demonstrating the basic workflow
+- `demo.ipynb` - Interactive notebook version of the demo
+- `notebooks/sfm_pipeline.ipynb` - Complete SfM pipeline with detailed explanations

 ## Local Installation